Have questions regarding the Marquette University and Medical College of Wisconsin Joint Department of Biomedical Engineering?

 Our industry partners value working with the Joint Department to advance research for their health care products and services while seeking biomedical engineering students and graduates to join their workforces as valued members of their organizations.

-Dr. Schmidt and her students have helped the company advance its CT imaging devices with improved dose reduction features and algorithms to improve the visualization of arteries in CT cardiac imaging.
+In one of our most notable industry partnerships Dr. Taly Gilat-Schmidt and her students have worked with GE Healthcare to advance its CT imaging devices.
+These efforts have contributed to improved dose-reduction features and algorithms that improve the visualization of arteries in CT cardiac imaging.

 In this partnership, Dr. Andrew Greene and his students worked with Direct Supply on a device that will assist physical therapy patients in performing critical exercises in their homes.
 Direct Supply, a Milwaukee-based company, used this project to encourage biomedical engineering interns to stay in the Milwaukee area, where Direct Supply works to provide them with the resources they need to turn their ideas into innovative medical solutions.